gleechi/gleechi.github.io/pages/unity/unity_component_vggraspstudio.md

 folder: mydoc
 ---

-### Background
+## Description

 VG_GraspStudio is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGPublicScript}}">public script</a>.
 It is provided as a component of the VirtualGrasp Unity plugin, and thus only available in Unity for now.

-The MonoBehavior provides a tutorial on the VG API functions for accessing grasps existing in the grasp DB as well as using the labeling interface.
+VG_GraspStudio provides a tutorial on the VG API functions for accessing grasps existing in the grasp database as well as using the labeling interface.

 It serves as a high-level visualizing tool in which you can not only review all grasps that you have in a project, but also annotate them.